 The Victorian Curriculum and Assessment Authority offers VCE VET programs which give students the opportunity to gain both the VCE and a VET qualification.

-School-based and part-time apprenticeships and traineeships
+school-based or part-time apprenticeships and traineeships.

 Contracts for the purchase of VET programs from external providers

 purchasing agreements when entering into an arrangement to provide their students with VET programs.

 Targeted VET funding

 VET programs in government schools are primarily funded through the core student learning component of the Student Resource Package (SRP).
 To support the higher cost of provision in this area, government schools are also provided with targeted VET funding based on an eight band model.
 There is also a rural weighting for students enrolled in schools with a location index of 0.2 and above.

 The SRP guide provides an estimate of the component of the SRP that should contribute to the provision of VET programs, as well as outlining how schools may use their targeted VET funding.

 Non-government schools with queries on funding for VET programs should contact either: